SaifurRahmanRatul/Portfolio/README.md

 # Md.
 Saifur Rahman - Professional Portfolio

 Welcome to my professional portfolio website!
 I am Md.
 Saifur Rahman, an aspiring Front-end Web Developer with a strong foundation in web technologies and administrative expertise.
 This portfolio showcases my skills, experience, and ongoing journey in the tech and education sectors.
-The website is built using HTML5, CSS3, and is designed to be responsive and user-friendly.
+The website is built using HTML5, CSS3, and JavaScript, with plans for React integration in future updates.

 ## About Me
 I am currently working on Micro-credentials at DIU Micro-Credentials Academy and pursuing a career as a Front-end Web Developer.
 My background combines knowledge in administration and web development, enabling me to create efficient and innovative digital solutions.
-Check out my profile image and detailed bio on the [About section](#) of the website.
+Check out my profile image and detailed bio on the [About section](#about) of the website.

 ## Work Experience
 - **Assistant Administrative Officer**